ProtoconNet/mitum-java-util/README.md

 ### JSONParser (org.mitumc.sdk.JSONParser)

-You can create a json file of generated operation object without 'JSONParser'.
-However, I recommend to use 'JSONParser' for convenience.
+You can create a json file of generated operation object without `JSONParser`.
+However, I recommend to use `JSONParser` for convenience.

-Methods that 'JSONParser' supports are,
+Methods that `JSONParser` supports are,

 ```java
 void createJSON(shadow.com.google.gson.JsonObject target, String fpName);
 void createJSON(HashMap target, String fpName);
 ```

-A use-case of 'JSONParser' will be introduced in the next part, too.
+A use-case of `JSONParser` will be introduced in the next part, too.

 ### Generate Create-Accounts

-For new account, 'currency id' and 'initial amount' must be set.
+For new account, `currency id` and `initial amount` must be set.
 With source account, you can create and register new account of target public key.

 #### Usage